 or express more worries.

-or support from an EEWP to facilitate their recovery.
+from tailored interventions or support from an EEWP to facilitate their recovery.

 The Education based Emotional Wellbeing practitioners (EEWP) Team

 The Education Emotional Wellbeing Team is part of the Educational Psychology Team and aims to